owenvt/SmartDTA/README.md

 There should now be a file called "load.csv" in your base project folder.
 This may be opened in TransCAD and contains the model outputs.

+# Notes

 If there is a problem on any step, go back and make sure all prior boxes are selected before continuing.

+If there is an issue with "smartdta.dbd" try recompiling it.
+It is simply a compiled version of "export network.rsc" which is included.

+SmartDTA.jar is the compiled java source code which is inlcuded.
+It is used for converting csvs back and forth between TransCAD and DTALite formats.